MattWong-ca/ethdenver-2026/README.md

 # create-0g-app

-The fastest way to build on the [0G](https://0g.ai).
+The fastest way to build on [0G](https://0g.ai).
 One command scaffolds a full-stack app pre-wired with working code for 0G Storage, Compute (AI inference), smart contracts, and INFTs.

 ```bash
 npx create-0g-app@latest